StarScape/droplet2/README.md

 - Common text editing shortcuts: ⌥+→ / ⌥+← to jump between words, ⌘+→ / ⌘+← to jump to start/end of line, etc.
 - Full undo and redo
 - Copy and paste (plain text supported to and from Droplet to other apps; rich text currently only supported Droplet-to-Droplet)
-- Find and replace (currently no UI)
+- Find and replace
 - A rich "interceptor" system for handling shortcuts and editor actions in an easily-extensible manner
-- A fully-immutable document models, which means __tests__!
+- A fully-immutable document model, which means __tests__!
 Rich text editors are finnicky and full of edges cases, and being able to trivially unit test any editor action in isolation is a life saver.
 - Some fancy-pants completions, like completing -- to an em dash and auto-surrounding parens and quotations.

 More details on the structure of the editor in `src/slate/README.md`. -->